The Immaculate Conception requires an in-depth study of the Bible to understand. First let's address a common misconception:

 Doesn't Leviticus 12 show that Mary's offering of two turtle doves was to cleanse her of sin?

-I got an email from an Evangelical that said:
+We got an email from an Evangelical that said:

 read your article on Mary Conceived Without Sin; my question is if she was without sin why did she give a sin offering; in Luke 2:23-25 Mary gave an offering.
 I myself did not understand the significance of this offering until i found Leviticus 12; wouldn't this indicate that Mary was not immaculately conceived?